marcodpt/tint/README.md

 ```
 where `h` and `text` can be any hyperscript function you want to use.

-You can use it
+You can use it with these frameworks:
-(and even define single-file Components without any build steps!!!)
-with these frameworks:

 - [Hyperapp](https://marcodpt.github.io/tint/lib/hyperapp.html)
 - [Superfine](https://marcodpt.github.io/tint/lib/superfine.md)